isomerpages/ncss-ssi/pages/training/Social-Service-Assistant-Programme.md

 -   Individual contributors with at least three to four years of experience in people engagement, programme coordination, administration and operations.

 ### Programme Details
--   Application period: Applications for this course will be from 15 Jan 21 to 29 Jan 21.
+-   Application period: Applications for this course will be from 18 Jan 21 to 1 Feb 21.
 -   Start Date: Mar 21 (Intake Two).
 -   Programme Duration: Eight months.
 -   Fees (excluding GST): Total would be $14,130 but net fees after funding will be $666.67.